 Pick: Indianapolis Colts +3 (-120 or better), Colts ML (+115 or better)

 Lean: Under 50 (-110 or better), play down to 48 points

 Pittsburgh Steelers at Buffalo Bills (, O/U )

 Buffalo and its explosive offense is coming off an appearance in the AFC title game and is looking to establish itself as a contender once again.
 They’ll be favorites of almost a touchdown against the Steelers and their elite defense, though the total is set pretty high for these two teams.

 San Francisco 49ers at Detroit Lions (, O/U )

-New Lions HC Dan Campbell and QB Jared Goff debut together as underdogs against San Francisco at Ford Field.
+New Lions head coach Dan Campbell and quarterback Jared Goff debut together as underdogs against San Francisco at Ford Field.
 The 49ers lost both coordinators in the offseason but still have Kyle Shanahan at the helm and a much more talented roster than Detroit.

 Los Angeles Chargers at Washington Football Team (, O/U )

 The Washington Football Team looks to build on its NFC East title from last season, even if they did only win seven games in the process.
 Ryan Fitzpatrick currently sits atop the depth chart at QB and on the other side will be Justin Herbert, the 2020 offensive rookie of the year.
 Despite being on the opposite side of the country with a new head coach, Los Angeles opened as the slight favorite.